chancethecoder/DAP/matrix-multiplication-with-OpenCL/README.md

 # Matrix multiplication with OpenCL

 An example of matrix multiplication to compare performance before and after using OpenCL.

-## Tested Environment

-OS X
-* Intel Iris Plus Graphics 640

 ## Requirements